-Literacy and numeracy support for all students continues to be the focus of the school district for the upcoming school year.
+Literacy and numeracy support for all students continues to be the focus of the school district.

-“Every day in schools these skills are taught.
-From the first day of kindergarten when students start to recite the alphabet to grade 12 when students may be reading Shakespeare, preparing an in-depth research project about social justice or demonstrating sustainable environmental practices.”
+Literacy is taught from the first day of kindergarten when students start to recite the alphabet to grade 12 when students may be reading Shakespeare, preparing an in-depth research project about social justice, or demonstrating sustainable environmental practices.

-Kindergarten starts with counting, building blocks, patterns and leads to financial planning, statistics, calculus, and even calculating distances and angles in prefabrication and assembly for a trades project.
+Numeracy support in kindergarten starts with counting, building blocks, and recognizing patterns, and leads to financial planning, statistics, calculus, or calculating distances and angles in prefabrication and assembly for a trades project.

 When our students graduate the need to be literate and numerate is critical to life success.
 Our team of teachers, CEAs and principals/vice-principals are working hard to provide all our students a strong foundation of literacy and numeracy skills.